 The U.S. Geological Survey’s Great Lakes Science Center completed a major wet lab upgrade in FY 2013 that will save $9,000 in annual storm water discharge costs and decrease water use by about 52.6 million gallons per year.
-The upgrade replaced a once-through well water system with a re-circulating city water system, dramatically increasing capacity and efficiency and eliminating the constant flow of well water.
-Prior to the upgrade, the wet lab was becoming increasingly difficult to operate due to plugged water lines and failure of equipment already at or near the end of its useful life.
-The design team and scientists worked together on a cost effective, holistic approach, developing a plan that combined several projects on the maintenance and construction backlog and replaced the entire process water system, including peripheral components.
-The re-circulating system also reduces chiller operation, and the change to city water and use of polyvinyl chloride plastic piping dramatically improves water flow, which in turn reduces pumping energy.
+The upgrade replaced a once-through well water system with a recirculating city water system, dramatically increasing capacity and efficiency and eliminating the constant flow of well water.
+Before the upgrade, the wet lab was becoming increasingly difficult to operate because of plugged water lines and failure of equipment already at or near the end of its useful life.
+The design team and scientists worked together on a cost-effective, holistic approach, developing a plan that combined several projects on the maintenance and construction backlog and replaced the entire process water system, including peripheral components.
+The recirculating system also reduces chiller operation, and the change to city water and use of polyvinyl chloride plastic piping dramatically improves water flow, which in turn reduces pumping energy.
 These improvements will save about 1.2 billion Btu of energy per year.

 U.S. Department of the Interior

 Upper Mississippi River National Wildlife and Fish Refuge Headquarters and Visitor Center